SaifeddineBoudokhane/Mini_Tools_Extension/README.md

-# URL_Customizer_Extension
+# Mini_Tools_Extension
-A Chrome extension that customizes URLs by generating QR codes, shortening links, and more.
+A Chrome extension that has simple usefull tools like generating QR codes and more.